Skip to main content

 • Updating Mountainview Elementary school

-• Expanding the Middle School to accommodate Grades 6-8
+• Expanding the Middle School to accommodate Grades 6-8 and adding an auditorium

 • Remodeling and refurbishing the Jr. High for Community and District Use